 BMP Number Rate BMPs (All Soil Types) Applies to Nitrogen rates are based on nitrogen fertilizer application guidelines from the University of Minnesota.
-Rates were last updated July 2022.
-Irrigated corn following corn: up to the 0.1 MRTN (currently at 210 lbs N/ac) 1 Irrigated corn following soybean: up to the 0.1 MRTN (currently at 1 180 lbs N/ac, which includes a 30 lb N/ac credit for soybean) 1 All agronomic Dryland corn following corn : up to the 0.1 MRTN (currently at 175 lbs N/ac) 1 crops 2 on all soils Dryland corn following soybean: up to the 0.1 MRTN (currently at 140 lbs N/ac) 1 Other crops: Crop-Specific Nutrient Needs 2 2 Include N supplied in a starter, weed and feed program, and contributions from phosphorus fertilizers such as MAP and DAP, or other commercial fertilizers which contain N when calculating total N rate All agronomic crops 2 on all soils 3 Take appropriate N credit for all sources, including legumes, N in irrigation water, green and livestock manure, compost, biosolids, food waste, or other organic materials used in the crop rotation All agronomic crops 2 on all soils 4 Keep records of nitrogen use, including rates, crediting of nitrogen sources, timing, placement and source.
+Irrigated corn following corn: up to the 0.10 MRTN (currently at 210 lbs N/ac) Irrigated corn following soybean: up to the 0.10 MRTN (currently at 1 180 lbs N/ac, which includes a 30 lb N/ac credit for soybean) All agronomic crops on all soils Dryland corn following corn : up to the 0.10 MRTN (currently at 185 lbs N/ac) Dryland corn following soybean: up to the 0.10 MRTN (currently at 150 lbs N/ac) Other crops: Crop-Specific Nutrient Needs 2 Include N supplied in a starter, weed and feed program, and contributions from phosphorus fertilizers such as MAP and DAP, or other commercial fertilizers which contain N when calculating total N rate All agronomic crops on all soils 3 Take appropriate N credit for all sources, including legumes, N in irrigation water, green and livestock manure, compost, biosolids, food waste, or other organic materials used in the crop rotation All agronomic crops on all soils 4 Keep records of nitrogen use, including rates, crediting of nitrogen sources, timing, placement and source.
 MDA will provide guidance on record keeping requirements.
-All agronomic crops 2 on all soils
+All agronomic crops on all soils

-1 Higher nitrogen rates may be allowed if using Alternative Management Tools that allows for higher nitrogen rates
+&lt;sup>1 Higher nitrogen rates may be allowed if using Alternative Management Tools that allows for higher nitrogen rates

-2 All crops listed at the University of Minnesota Extension webpage Crop-Specific Nutrient Needs at https://extension.umn.edu/nutrient-management/crop-specific-needs or its successor
+&lt;sup>2 All crops listed at the University of Minnesota Extension webpage Crop-Specific Nutrient Needs at https://extension.umn.edu/nutrient-management/crop-specific-needs or its successor

-BMP Number Placement, Timing and Source BMPs (Coarse Textured Soils) Applies to 5A Use split applications of N fertilizer Corn and edible beans on coarse textured soils 5B Acceptable, but less effective: Spring preplant application of ESN (polymer coated urea) 3 Corn and edible beans on coarse textured soils 6 Use an N stabilizer (N-Serve) on labeled crops when early sidedress is used 4 Corn and edible beans on coarse textured soils
+BMP Number Placement, Timing and Source BMPs (Coarse Textured Soils) Applies to 5A Use split applications of N fertilizer Corn and edible beans on coarse textured soils 5B Acceptable, but less effective: Spring preplant application of ESN (polymer coated urea) Corn and edible beans on coarse textured soils 6 Use an N stabilizer (N-Serve) on labeled crops when early sidedress is used Corn and edible beans on coarse textured soils